 TGax Editor: Please make changes as shown below to the following paragraph in this subclause

 The TA field is the address of the STA transmitting the Trigger frame if the Trigger frame is addressed to STAs that belong to a single BSS.
-The TA field is the [20283]address of the transmitted BSSID if the Trigger frame is addressed to STAs from at least two different BSSs of the multiple BSSID set.
+The TA field is the [20283]transmitted BSSID if the Trigger frame is addressed to STAs from at least two different BSSs of the multiple BSSID set.
 The rules for setting of the TA field are defined in 26.5.3.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield).

 TGax Editor: Please make changes as shown below to the following paragraph in this subclause

-The More TF subfield of the Common Info field is set to 1 to indicate that a subsequent Trigger frame is scheduled for transmission as defined in [20003]26.8 (TWT operation) and in 26.14.2 (Power save with UORA and TWT)[20002].
-Otherwise the More TF subfield is set to 0.
+The More TF subfield of the Common Info field indicates if a subsequent Trigger frame is scheduled for transmission.
+The value of the subfield is set as defined in [20003]26.8.2 (Individual TWT agreements) and 26.8.3.2 (Rules for TWT scheduling AP)[20002].

 TGax Editor: Please make changes as shown below to the following paragraph in this subclause

-The UL Spatial Reuse subfield of the Common Info field carries the value [21480]for the Spatial Reuse field in the HE-SIG-A field of the solicited HE TB PPDUs.
+The UL Spatial Reuse subfield of the Common Info field carries the value [21480]to be included in the Spatial Reuse field in the HE-SIG-A field of the solicited HE TB PPDUs.
 The format of the UL Spatial Reuse subfield is shown in Figure 9-64c (UL Spatial Reuse subfield), where each Spatial Reuse n subfield, 1  n  4, is set to the same value as its corresponding subfield in the HE-SIG-A of the HE TB PPDU, which are defined in Table 27-21 (HE-SIG-A field of an HE TB PPDU).

 TGax Editor: Please make changes as shown below to the following paragraph in this subclause

-[21101, 21481, 20597, 20218]The UL HE-SIG-A2 Reserved subfield of the Common Info field indicates the values of the reserved bits in the HE-SIG-A2 subfield of the solicited HE TB PPDUs.
-Bits B54 to B62 of the Common Info field are set to 1 and correspond to the bits B7 to B15 in the HE-SIG-A2 subfield of the HE TB PPDU, respectively.
+[21101, 21481, 20597, 20218]The bits of UL HE-SIG-A2 Reserved subfield of the Common Info field carries the values to be included in the reserved bits in the HE-SIG-A2 subfield of the solicited HE TB PPDUs.
+An HE AP sets all the bits of this subfield to 1.

 TGax Editor: Please make changes as shown below to the following paragraph in this subclause